TRELIStoolkit/TRELIStoolkit.github.io/session4.md

 ## Pre-Workshop Tasks
 Before this session, watch the video and read the articles listed below.
 Reflecting on the associated questions that will inform our discussions and activities.

-### Video
+### Video:
 * Work-Life Balance, The School of Life (link to video, 3 minutes)

-__Question__: Why do you think we too often resist the idea of “imperfect variety”?
+    * __Question__: Why do you think we too often resist the idea of “imperfect variety”?

-### Articles
+### Articles:
 * Bartlett MJ, Arslan FN, Bankston A, Sarabipour S (2021) Ten simple rules to improve academic work–life balance.
 PLoS Comput Biol 17(7): e1009124. https://doi.org/10.1371/journal.
 Pcbi.1009124. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8282063/pdf/pcbi.1009124.pdf

-__Questions__: People have suggested that Rule #1 may be the most important to master, because it may allow all of the others to be possible.
+    * __Questions__: People have suggested that Rule #1 may be the most important to master, because it may allow all of the others to be possible.
 What do you think about that premise?
 How is “time” best managed by you in your situations?
 * McClure, William (2022).
 Don't Blame the Pandemic for Worker Discontent   (plus, link to non-Chronicle article copy).
 This is a related piece too.

-__Questions__: Negative and difficult work environments can have deleterious effects on all other aspects of your life.
+    * __Questions__: Negative and difficult work environments can have deleterious effects on all other aspects of your life.
 How are things going on your campus?
 In your department?

 ## Session Activities